Set up a data warehouse

 - Once done, your BigQuery project should look like this:

-.
+BigQuery Adminrole.
 You can change this later if needed. - Create a new JSON access key under the

 Congratulations!
 You have successfully set up your data warehouse.

 Step 3.
-Collect data to BigQuery (10-15 mins)
+Collect data into BigQuery (10-15 mins)

-- Using a CDP - (Customer Data Platform) like Segment, RudderStack, Jitsu or Snowplow
+- Using a CDP (Customer Data Platform) like Segment, RudderStack, Jitsu, or Snowplow

 Let's get started!